The ZENITH PhD programme will provide exceptional multi-disciplinary training for the next generation of neuroscientists.

 • Aim 5.
 Introduce young researchers to diverse career opportunities: Students will have access to large academic networks as well as training opportunities with commercial partners.

 Bespoke workshops will provide advanced, hands-on training in specialised experimental and analytical techniques central to the ZENITH research projects.
 Topics will include molecular genetics and neuroanatomical techniques, advanced optics (including holographic light patterning and light-sheet imaging), data analysis and computational modelling, experimental design and statistics.
 Workshops will be taught by the ZENITH faculty together with invited international experts and will include both theoretical background and practical training ‘at the bench’.
-The first workshop will take place in Lisbon in the first year of the programme and the second will be run in Paris.

 Each event will promote the exchange of data and ideas, foster collaborations and broaden career opportunities.
 In their year of graduation (2023), the ZENITH students will take charge of the organisation of the final symposium and share their achievements with a broad community of invited neuroscientists!